 Brigadier General Andrew J. Juknelis

-Brigadier General Andrew Juknelis was assigned as the Wartime Chief of Staff for the Eighth US Army in August 2016 after successful Brigade Command within the 75 Training Command.
+Brigadier General Andrew Juknelis was assigned as the Operational Chief of Staff for the Eighth US Army in August 2016 after successful Brigade Command within the 75 Training Command.

 He was commissioned into the Infantry at the United States Military Academy at West Point in 1988 with a BS degree in Aerospace Engineering.
 Upon completion of Infantry Officer Basic Course and the US Army Ranger School at Fort Benning, he was assigned to the 9th Infantry Regiment “Manchu” with the 7th Infantry Division at Fort Ord, CA. He deployed as part of the Multinational Force and Observers in Sinai, Egypt, and was awarded the Expert Infantry Badge.
 As a Platoon Leader on Operation Just Cause in Panama he was awarded the Combat Infantry Badge and the Armed Forces Expeditionary Medal.